-- keep separate accounts and records of its rail service business to give a true and fair view of those activities (s.
-22); - keep accounts and records relating to railway infrastructure to provide a comprehensive, true and fair view of incomes, expenditures, assets and liabilities (s.
-22); - not discriminate unfairly between access applicants (s.
+- keep separate accounts and records of its railway service business to give a true and fair view of that business (s.
+22); - not discriminate unfairly between access proponents (s.
 23); - not engage in conduct preventing or hindering access to railway services (s.
-24); - set prices for access according to principles set by the regulator (s.
-27); - provide an Information Brochure to access applicants (s.
-28); - provide other information reasonably required by access seekers, and on a nondiscriminatory basis (s.
+24); - propose prices for access according to principles set by the regulator (s.
+27); - provide an Information Brochure to any rail industry participant requesting one (s.
+28);

+- provide other information reasonably required by an intending access seeker, and on a non-discriminatory basis (s.
 29, s.
-30); - give notice of access proposals to the regulator and other industry participants (s.
+30); - give notice of access proposals to the regulator and affected industry participants (s.
 31); - negotiate in good faith with a view to reaching agreement (s.
-32);

-- not enter into an access contract unless other industry participants (if any) have been notified and have agreed to the proposal (s.
-33); and - ▲ pay the share of costs of an arbitration decided by the arbitrator (s.
+32); - not enter into an access contract unless other affected industry participants (if any) have been notified and have agreed to the proposal (s.
+33); and - pay the share of costs of an arbitration decided by the arbitrator (s.
 57).

-The operator also must provide reports, notices and information to the Minister, an arbitrator and the Commission, as required under the ROA Act (ss.
-25, 28, 31, 45, 46, 47, 60, 61 and 62).
+The Operator also must provide reports, notices and information to the Minister, an arbitrator and the Commission, as required under various provisions of the ROA Act.